 - 1. Building Placement: In the DTM-2 Zone, the street wall should be more relaxed than in the DTM-1 Zone.
-While minimal building setbacks allow for buildings directed towards the street, parking is permitted to be located in the front, the back and the side yard.
-Through the use of reduced curb cuts and by providing pedestrian walkways and street trees, the DTM-2 Zone creates a pedestrian-friendly environment while allowing design flexibility with regards to the location of parking lots.
-Appropriate site accommodations shall be made for off street parking and loading and landscaping and buffering requirements.
-Off street parking shall be permitted in front yard, side yard and rear yards in accordance with the provisions of Section 9.29. - a.
-Minimum Front Yard Depth: Buildings shall be constructed to a zero-minimum forty-five (45') foot front yard setback (or "build-to" line) from all public streets, except in the following circumstances. - (1) The build-to-line two sides of a corner lot or parcel which front on a public right of way shall be adjusted to provide considered a front yard for a street tree planter bex with a purposes of determining minimum internal planting area width of six (6) footset back requirements. - (2) The build-to line shall be adjusted to ensure a minimum sidewalk width of eight (8) feet is available, measured between edge of street tree planter box to the proposed facade. - (3) Slight variations in the setback may be allowed at building entrances to architecturally pronounce the location and importance of building entrances to pedestrians. - (4) A larger setback is permitted when the resulting area is used as a pedestrian amenity, including formally landscaped plazas, courtyards and outdoor seating areas for restaurants, cafes, and coffee sheps.
-Pedestrian spaces located within the front vard setback must be surrounded on three sides by building walls unless located at a corner.ice cream and coffee shops.
+While minimal building setbacks allow for buildings directed towards the street, parking is permitted to be located in the front, the back and side yard.
+Through the use of reduced curb cuts and by providing pedestrian-friendly environment while allowing design flexibility with regards to the location of parking lots.
+Appropriate site accommodations shall be made for off-street parking and loading and landscaping and buffering requirements.
+Off street parking shall be permitted in the front yard, side yard and rear yards in accordance with the provisions of Section 9.29. - a.
+Minimum Front Yard Depth: Buildings shall be constructed to a minimum of forty-five (45') foot front yard setback from all public streets, except in the following circumstances. - (1) The two sides of a corner lot or parcel which front on a public right of way shall be considered a front yard for purposes of determining minimum set back requirements. - (2) Slight variations in the setback may be allowed at building entrances to architecturally pronoun the location and importance of building entrances to pedestrians.

-- b.
-Minimum Side Yard Depth: Buildings shall be constructed No restrictions, except when adjacent to a zero foot setback (or "build-to" line) from all side property lines to create a continuous building street-wall between walls, road, highway or other right of way, when the required depth shall be the same as required for a minimum front yard depth in this zone.
-In the event a side yard is provided, it shall never be less than fifteen (15') feet, except in the following circumstances: - (1) When a zone or land use adjoins a residential zone or land use, a 30-feet wide planting strip shall be provided as required in Section 9.29. - (2 (1) Appropriate site accommodations shall be made for offstreet parking and loading and landscaping and buffering requirements.
-Off-street parking shall be permitted in front, side, and rear yards, including along the perimeter of a building, in accordance with the provisions of Section 9.29. - (32) A formal pedestrian-only walkway is provided that connects off-street parking areas located to the rear of a site to the storefront and walkway system located adjacent to storefronts.
-A minimum six (6) feet and a maximum of ten (10) feet in walkway width is required.
-The opening shall be framed everhead by an architectural element extending over the walkway.
-The opening as seen from the public right-of-way shall be architecturally compatible with the overall street façade.
-Lighting fixtures shall be provided in the walkway area with lighting fixtures placed at regular intervals to provide continuous ground plane overlap. - (43) Formal open spaces, plazas, or outdoor seating may be developed between or adjacent to buildings, thus interrupting the continuous building street wall.
-Such areas shall be accessible to the public or shall serve an adjacent business.
-The design of such spaces shall ensure that parking to the rear of buildings is effectively screened through the use of fences, walls, or evergreens or a combination thereof.
-Such screening materials shall be in accordance with the provisions of Section 9.17, Landscape Regulations and Section 9.29. - (54) Curb cuts onto arterial or collector streets shall be limited to no more than one (1) per block face.
+- (3) A larger setback is permitted when the resulting area is used as a pedestrian amenity, including formally landscaped plazas, courtyards and outdoor seating areas for restaurants, cafes, ice cream and coffee shops. - b.
+Minimum Side Yard Depth: Buildings shall be constructed to a minimum of fifteen (15') foot setback from all side property lines, except in the following circumstances: - (1) Appropriate site accommodations shall be made for off-street parking and loading and landscaping.
+Off-street parking shall be permitted in front, side, and rear yards, including along the perimeter of a building, in accordance with the provisions of Section 9.29. - (2) A formal pedestrian-only walkway is provided that connects off-street parking areas located to the rear of a site to the storefront and walkway system located adjacent to storefronts.
+A minimum of six (6) feet and a maximum of ten (10) feet in walkway width is required.
+Lighting fixtures shall be provided in the walkway area with lighting fixtures placed at regular intervals to provide continuous ground plane overlap. - (3) Formal open spaces, plazas, or outdoor seating may be developed between or adjacent to buildings.
+Such areas shall be accessible to the public or shall serve an adjacent business. - (4) Curb cuts onto arterial or collector streets shall be limited to no more than one (1) per block face.
 Such curb cuts shall allow vehicular access to common parking lots located to the front, side or rear of buildings. - c.
-Minimum Rear Yard Depth: A rear zero-fifteen (15') foot setback (or "build-to" line) is permissible but appropriate site accommodations shall be made for dumpsters, mechanical equipment, off-street parking and loading, landscaping and buffering (including a 30-foot wide planting strip when a DTM-zone or land use adjoins a residential zone or land use as provided in Section 9.29), and on-site storm water detention management facilities.

-- Building Mass and Bulk: Relative building size or mass in relation to adjacent buildings provides design continuity throughout downtown Taylor Mill. - a.
-Building Height and Stories: - (1) In order to achieve a degree of building scale compatibility and to create a consistent and prominent street wall, buildings in the DTM-2 Zone shall be a maximum of four (4) stories in height or sixty (60) feet. - (2) Building height deviation among adjacent buildings along the same block shall be minimized.
-The height of adjacent buildings shall not deviate by more than two (2) stories.
+Minimum Rear Yard Depth: A minimum rear setback of fifteen (15') feet is permissible but appropriate site accommodations shall be made for dumpsters, mechanical equipment, off-street parking and loading, landscaping and buffering, and on-site storm water detention management facilities. - 2.
+Building Mass and Bulk: Relative building size or mass in relation to adjacent buildings provides design continuity throughout downtown Taylor Mill. - a.
+Building Height and Stories: - (1) In order to achieve a degree of building scale compatibility, buildings in the DTM-2 Zone shall be a maximum of four (4) stories in height or sixty (60) feet. - (2) Building height deviation among adjacent buildings along the same block shall be minimized.